perfect-oblivion/action-service-responder/README.md

      */
     public function run(array $data)
     {
-        $this->validator->validate();

-        //do some work with the data and return the result }
+        return $this->doSomeWork($this->validatedData); // see notes below
     }
+}
 ```

 > Note: There are a few things going on here.
 We'll start with the validator.

 I'll show below how to generate a validator.
-If you have received data that needs to be validated, you can inject the validator and call it's validate method.
+If you have data that needs to be validated, you can inject the validator via the service's constructor.
+The validator will run automatically if it is injected, and the validated data will be available via the 'validatedData' property.
+If you would like to manually run the validator, you'll need to call the service directly through it's 'run' method.
+Then, inside 'run', you can call the validator's 'validate' method, passing the $data parameter.
 This method will return the validated data so that it can continue to be used in the service.

 If validation fails, it will perform as Laravel's form requests do and throw an exception, which by default will redirect and inject the validation errors in the $errors object that is available in the view.
 In the case of an ajax request, a 422 will be returned along with the validation errors in a json object.
-This functionality can be customized in the same manner as form requests.From that point, the validate method will return all of the original data that was validated.
-The data can then be used as needed and a result may be returned to the calling class (likely a controller or action).
+This functionality can be customized in the same manner as form requests.

 > Note: Any necessary dependencies may be injected via the Service's constructor.